mathematicalthinking/encompass/README.md

 # ENCOMPASS
 ENCOMPASS is a web application designed to facilitate the process of learning from and providing feedback on student work, for both individual teachers and for collaborative and professional development purposes.
-For more about the project see [Github Repo](http://github.com/mathematicalthinking/encompass)

 ## License